Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Common Causes:

-1) These 'extra' columns are being used by another spreadsheet within your task.
-2) The 'extra' column is linked somewhere within your task structure.
-3) For some zones, if a zone is set to spreadsheet and changed to another zone type which no longer requires the setting the column may remain in your spreadsheet, even if no longer in use.
+3. For some components, if a component is bound to a spreadsheet column and then changed to another component type which no longer requires the setting, the column may remain in your spreadsheet even if no longer in use.

 Solutions: